 Job Outlook and Salary Range for Crime Scene Investigators

-There were more than 12,500 crime scene investigators employed nationwide in May 2011, the U.S. Bureau of Labor Statistics (BLS) reported.
-The BLS projects 19% employment growth through 2020, which is higher than the national average (14%) for all occupations.
+There were more than 14,800 crime scene investigators employed nationwide in May 2016, the U.S. Bureau of Labor Statistics (BLS) reported.
+The BLS projects 27% employment growth through 2024, which is much faster than average (7%) for all occupations.
 Much of the increase likely will be driven by technological advances that have made crime scene forensics more prevalent across the country.

-The average annual salary for a crime scene investigator was $55,660 in May 2011, according to the BLS.
-Those working for federal law enforcement agencies had a significantly higher average wage – more than $95,000 a year.
-For crime scene investigators employed by local and state government agencies the average was almost $55,000.
+The median annual salary for a crime scene investigator was $56,750 in May 2016, according to the BLS.
+Those working for federal law enforcement agencies had a significantly higher average wage – more than $101,000 a year.
+For crime scene investigators employed by local and state government agencies the average was almost $61,000.